automateps/AutomatePS/Docs/New-AMWmiCondition.md

 # New-AMWmiCondition

 ## SYNOPSIS
-Creates a new AutoMate Enterprise WMI condition.
+Creates a new Automate WMI condition.

 ## SYNTAX